Loan Entrance Counseling

 Paper Master Promissory Note (MPN)

 The student can complete a paper Master Promissory Note (MPN); however, we strongly encourage student borrowers to use the on-line promissory note process.
-To request that a paper MPN be mailed to the student, he/she must contact the Office of Financial Aid and Scholarships at 909-537-5227.
-Please allow 24 hours before picking up the forms or student can request to have them mailed to him/her.
+To request a paper MPN be mailed to the student, he/she must contact the Office of Financial Aid and Scholarships at 909-537-5227.
+The student can pick up the form after 24 hours of making the request or can have the form mailed to him/her.

 Note: New borrowers at California State University San Bernardino must complete the entrance loan counseling.